Aircraft in fiction: P-38 Lightning

 A Guy Named Joe (1943) has Spencer Tracy returning as a guiding spirit looking after young Lockheed P-38 Lightning pilot Van Johnson.

-The 1944 short feature P-38 Reconnaissance Pilot, starring William Holden as Lt.
-"Packy" Cummings, dramatises the work of photo reconnaissance pilots in World War II.

 The 1965 film Von Ryan's Express begins with main protagonist, USAAF Colonel Joseph Ryan (Frank Sinatra), crash landing a P-38 Lightning in World War II Italy and being held as a prisoner of war.

 P-38s appear in the 1968 novel Order of Battle by Alfred Coppel, a work that portrays US P-38Fs in the fighter-bomber role over Europe in WW2.

 In the 1992 action film Aces: Iron Eagle III, the main character, Brig.
 Gen. Chappy Sinclair (Louis Gossett Jr.), pilots a P-38J as part of a mission to field old Second World War airshow aircraft against a drug cartel in Peru.
-The aircraft, registration N38BP, came from the Planes of Fame museum.

-The CAPCOM game 1942 for the arcades and the Nintendo Entertainment System features the P-38 as the default plane of choice.